ssitkowx/EvolutionBoard/README.md

 # EvolutionBoard

 # I. Description:
-Project for testing a color display based on ESP32 and LCD 2.8 with ARDUINO touch keyboard.
+Project is using:
+- ESP32,
+- LCD 2.8 in SPI 8bit configuration based on ILI9341 driver,
+- Arduino touch.

+Project has WiFi connection and is using Rtos.

 # II.
 Assumptions:
 The code stored here is environment-specific, which means: